MassTransit/MassTransit/docs/usage/sagas/mongodb.md

 ### Container Integration

 To configure MongoDB as the saga repository for a saga, use the code shown below using the _AddMassTransit_ container extension.
 This will configure MongoDB to connect to the local MongoDB instance on the default port using Optimistic concurrency.
+The annotation `[BsonId]` is redundant, `CorrelationId` property will be automatically mapped.

 ```cs {4}
 container.AddMassTransit(cfg =>